 The girls continued in this vein for 5 years.
 With Anne and Maureen In late 2001 Anne and Maureen were asked to take part in the 'Reelin and a rockin' tour.
 It meant that the girls would be providing backing vocals for a variety of 1960's stars such as Gerry Marsden from the Pacemakers, Dave Berry, Brian Poole and many others, the Nolans stayed with the show for 3 years even taking it to Australia and twice and on board the QE2.
 The show was even given a Summer Season as well as touring almost constantly to packed houses.
 Each Nolan with the exception of Coleen also starred in Pantomimes up and down the country.
 Coleen had only appeared in one panto and vowed that they were not for her and that she would not be appearing in one again.
 Something she stuck to until 2012.

-Maureen joined the National tour of 'Mum's the word' her first job that didn't involve singing.
+Maureen joined the National tour of 'Mum's The Word' her first job that didn't involve singing.
 Although she was very apprehensive about the role she embraced it and was rewarded with critical acclaim.
-Maureen Nolan undertook her debut acting role in 2002 when she starred as "Pam" a rock chick in the UK touring production of "Mum's The Word".
-It was to be her first non singing role.
 Maureen enjoyed the experience immensely and found it had given her new confidence.
 The show was a major success.
 Proving that the Nolans seem to do so much together, her sister Bernie in 2007 took on the lead role in the same touring production with a whole new cast!
 While Maureen was away working on the show should any "Reelin' and a Rockin' shows arise, Coleen or Amy were on hand to help out.
 Almost proving Radio two's Terry Wogan right when he said there was a factory somewhere manufacturing Nolans.

 Pantomimes continued to be a valued source of income for the girls with most of them starring during the festive period.
 Anne took on her first gig as a solo singer in 2005 in a major variety show.
 Sadly the impresario of the show was inexperienced and after only three shows an unpaid cast including Anne Nolan and Bobby Davro were left without a show.
 Meanwhile Maureen had successfully auditioned for the Mrs. Johnstone role at the Phoenix.
 Becomming the fourth Sister in the role.